Skip to content

 • Uploading an outdated file and expecting it to include recent source changes.

-• Treating manual upload as branch-aware (it is file-payload based).
+• Treating custom project sync as branch-aware (it is file-payload based).

 • Forgetting to re-upload after base-language edits.